cellgeni/xenium_vistools/README.md

 # Preparing the kernel
 Install conda environemnt using yaml file:

 `conda env create -f environment.yml`

 Activate environment:

 `conda activate xenium_vistools`

 Add Jupyter kernel from this environment:

-`python -m ipykernel install --user --name xenium_vistools` When startin Jupyter Notebook choose kernel "xenium_vistools"
+`python -m ipykernel install --user --name xenium_vistools`

+When startin Jupyter Notebook choose kernel "xenium_vistools"

 ## Visualisation of single cells
 This code allows visualisation of *N* random cells which will pass some criteria.
 It can be cell area, number of transcripts, cell type etc. Basically anything, what sits (or can be added) to `adata.obs`.
-Each cell image contains crop with DAPI image, cell label polygon and transcripts (please note at the moment I only select top 5 gene types in all regions, or list of!)
+Each cell image contains crop with DAPI image, cell label polygon and transcripts (please note at the moment I only select top 5 gene types in all regions, or list of the genes!)
 For an example check **visualise_cells_example.ipynb**

 **plot_cells_by_par** function has next inputs (*mandatory inputs):
  - sdata*: spatial data object
  - n_hor*: number of columns